ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 DNS Operator responsible for a zone where the operator is neither the Registrant nor the Registrar of record for the delegation.

-When we say Registrar that can in many cases be applied to a Reseller i.e. an entity that sells delegations but registrations are processed through an Registrar the reseller has agreement with.
+Uses of the word 'Registrar' in this document may also be applied to
+resellers: an entity that sells delegations through a registrar with whom the entity has a reseller agreement.

 ## RFC2119 Keywords
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL",